ATLANTA Bed bugs might make you itch, but the chemicals used to combat the pests are making some people ill.

 Her husband applied pesticides in the home that were not registered for use on bed bugs.
 The woman also applied a bed bug and flea insecticide to her arms, sores on her chest, and on her hair.

-The CDC recommends using both nonchemical and chemical approaches to fight bed bugs, including hiring an expert to heat infested rooms or cool them to kill the bugs.
+The CDC recommends using both nonchemical and chemical approaches to fight bed bugs, including hiring an expert to heat infested rooms to 118 degrees Fahrenheit or cool them to 3 degrees for an hour to kill the bugs.

 The agency also advises against buying used mattresses and box springs and urges anyone with a bed bug problem to hire only certified insecticide applicators.